 Element 3.2.7.
-Annual IPC goals are shared with staff (verify with staff on awareness).
+Annual IPC goals are shared with all relevant stakeholders.
 [Core element]

 Standard 3.3.
-The IPC Department/Unit has the responsibility and authority to monitor and advises on the implementation of the IPC Programme.
+The IPC Department / Unit has the responsibility and authority to monitor and advises on the implementation of the IPC Programme.

 Element 3.3.1.
-The IPC department/unit ensures that the IPC programme meet current national standards and requirements as well as the requirements of the organization.
+The IPC department / unit ensures that the IPC programme meet current national standards and requirements as well as the requirements of the organisation.
 [Core element]

 Element 3.3.2.
-The IPC Department/Unit meets at least monthly to review performance against IPC programme goals.
+The IPC Department / Unit meets at least monthly to review performance against IPC programme goals.
 [Core element]

 Element 3.3.3.
-The IPC Department/Unit conducts prospective outcome indicator measurement for signal surveillance, process indicator measurement, or point prevalence surveillance.
+The IPC Department / Unit conducts prospective outcome indicator measurement for signal surveillance, process indicator measurement, or point prevalence surveillance.
 [Core element]

 Element 3.3.4.
-Regular reports on surveillance results are sent to the senior management, board and relevant stakeholders (e.g. quarterly).
+Regular reports on surveillance results are sent to the senior management, board, and relevant stakeholders (e.g. quarterly).
 [Core element]